deiluca/StembryoNet/README.md

 # AI-based approach to dissect the variability of mouse stem cell-derived embryo models

-This repository allows the reproduction of the results in the paper "AI-based approach to dissect the variability of mouse stem cell-derived embryo models".
+This repository allows the reproduction of the results in the paper [AI-based approach to dissect the variability of mouse stem cell-derived embryo models](https://www.nature.com/articles/s41467-025-56908-5).

 ### Prerequisites